 A proposal may address a single TA or a combination of TA1 and TA2.
 Any other combination of technical areas addressed in a single proposal submission is not permitted.
 A proposer submitting a solution to more than one TA may submit a combined proposal for both technical areas but must ensure that the budget and statement of work are well delineated so that partial awards are possible.
 While proposers may submit proposals for all three TAs, proposers selected for TA3 cannot be selected for any portion of the other two TAs, whether as a prime, subcontractor, or in any other capacity from an organizational to individual level.
 This is to avoid organizational conflict of interest situations between the TAs and to ensure objective test and evaluation results.
+Additionally, a Federally Funded Research and Development Center (FFRDC) or University Affiliated Research Center (UARC) will be an evaluator for TA1 and TA2 systems as well as the TA3 data.
+As such, subcontractors performing under the FFRDC/UARC cannot be selected for any portion of TA1, TA2, or TA3, in any capacity from an organizational to individual level.
 The decision as to which proposal to consider for award is at the discretion of the Government.
 DARPA anticipates multiple awards for TA1 and TA2, and a single award for TA3.